hoaxly/debunkCMS/README.md

 * Latest version of drush is installed locally for use at `bin/drush`.
 * Latest version of DrupalConsole is installed locally for use at `bin/drupal`.

-## Installing Thunder
+## Installing

-Create project will install Thunder into the docroot directory.
-You can now install Thunder as you would with any Drupal 8 site.
+Creating the project will install the CMS into the docroot directory.
+You can now install it as you would with any Drupal 8 site.
 See: [Drupal installation guide](https://www.drupal.org/node/1839310).

-## Updating Thunder
+## Updating

-To update Thunder, Drupal or any module to the newest version, constrained by the specified version in `composer.json`, execute `composer update`.
+To update the distro, Drupal or any module to the newest version, constrained by the specified version in `composer.json`, execute `composer update`.
 This command will check every dependency for a new version, downloads it and updates the `composer.lock` accordingly.
 After that you can run `drush updb` in the docroot folder to update the database of your site.

 ### File update